RV vs Trailer: Which one should you buy?

 2. Active lifestyle

-Traveling in an RV can take you to to scenic places, resorts, campgrounds, and various recreational spaces.
+Travelling in an RV can take you to scenic places, resorts, campgrounds, and various recreational spaces.
 While comfortable, the limited space inside the RV can inspire your family to get out and explore your new surroundings.

 3. Fewer travel expenses